Chinese cruiser Laiyuan: Design

 Laiyuan had a steel housing, divided into 66 waterproof compartments filled with cork, a single smokestack, and single mast.
 Her belt armor had a thickness of 5.5 to 9.5 in but did not extend above the waterline or to the extremities of the hull, and was 8 in at the conning tower and barbettes.
 Her deck armor had a thickness of 2.5 to 3 in at the extremities.
 The prow was reinforced for ramming.
 The power plant was a double expansion reciprocating steam engine with four cylindrical boilers, driving two screws.

 The ship's main armament was two breech-loading 8-inch (209 mm) Krupp cannon, paired in the forward barbette.
 Provision was made for only 50 rounds of ammunition per gun.
-The secondary armament consisted of two 6-inch (149 mm) Krupp guns mounted on sponsons on either side of the deck.
+The secondary armament consisted of two 15 cm MRK L/35 (6 inch) Krupp guns mounted on sponsons on either side of the deck.
 The ship also had two 47-mm long guns and five 37 mm Hotchkiss guns, as well as two torpedo tubes.

 Jingyuan and Laiyuan were second in displacement after the Beiyang Fleet battleships Dingyuan and Zhenyuan, but were deficient in speed and in firepower, where compared with contemporary vessels, such as the British-built Elswick cruisers.
 Although its armor belt gave Laiyuan an advantage over non-protected vessels, its two-inch lacquered teak deck made it flammable in the event of a battle.